hamidgokce/COURSE-PROJECTS--AWS-DEVOPS/Real_Time_DevOps_Project/Project-3_ Lift and Shift Application Workload to AWS/README.md

 ##### DB Instance:

-- Create DB instance with below details.We will also add Inbound rule to `vprofile-backend-SG` for `SSH` on port `22`  from `MyIP` to be able to connect our db instance via SSH.
+- Create DB instance with below details.We will also add Inbound rule to `proje3-backend-SG` for `SSH` on port `22`  from `MyIP` to be able to connect our db instance via SSH.
 ```sh
 Name: proje3-db01
 Project: vprofile